saimonefcs/morphy/README.md

     - Black & White

 ## Open source and PRs
-Feel free to add and/or request new features.
+Feel free to add and/or request new features.<br>
-Unit tests are mandatory
+Unit tests in PRs are mandatory.

 ## Usages
 ```